 Professor Axel Borsch-Supan, Director of the Max Planck Institute for the Economics of Aging, discussed international developments in retirement incomes policy, with a focus on demographic and structural challenges, and explored some of the more innovative reform ideas coming out of Europe.
 He was joined on stage by a panel comprising UNSW CEPAR Chief Investigators and leading experts in pension economics, Scientia Professor John Piggott and Professor Hazel Bateman, and ANU Honorary Professor of Public Policy, Andrew Podger.

 David Knox, Senior Partner at Mercer, led a session focused on challenges with the Australian design, assessing the adequacy, sustainability and integrity of the Australian model as well as recommendations for reform.
-Participating in the discussion were senior representatives from the Commonwealth Treasury together with Peter Whiteford, an expert in social policy at the ANU’s Crawford School.
+Participating in the discussion were Darren Kennedy, Principal Advisor, Retirement Income Policy Division from the Commonwealth Treasury together with Professor Peter Whiteford, a CEPAR Associate Investigator and expert in social policy at the ANU’s Crawford School.

 Leading the discussion about the implementation of policy in the context of a choice and guidance framework was Jeremy Cooper, Chairman at Challenger and CEPAR Chief Investigator Marian Baird, Professor of Gender and Employment Relations of The University of Sydney.
-Panellists Professor Susan Thorp, an expert in household and consumer finance and Mike Orszag, Head of Research at Willis Towers Watson provided additional perspectives.
+Panellists Professor Susan Thorp, an expert in household and consumer finance and a CEPAR Associate Investigator, and Mike Orszag, Head of Research at CEPAR's partner organisation Willis Towers Watson provided additional perspectives.

 “The aim of the dialogue is to provide a platform for knowledge exchange, compare national and international developments in the field and contribute to the development of policy in Australia and abroad,” said Professor Piggott.